-Qsymia should be used together with a reduced-calorie diet and increased physical activity for chronic weight management in:
+- Qsymia should be used with a reduced calorie diet and increased physical activity.

-- It is not known if Qsymia changes your risk of heart problems or stroke or of death due to heart problems or stroke
+- It is not known if Qsymia changes your risk of heart problems or stroke or of death due to heart problems or stroke.

-- It is not known if Qsymia is safe and effective when taken with other prescription, over-the-counter, or herbal weight loss products
+- It is not known if Qsymia is safe and effective when taken with other prescription and over-the-counter medicines, or

 Do not take Qsymia if you are pregnant, planning to become pregnant, or become pregnant during Qsymia treatment; have glaucoma; have thyroid problems (hyperthyroidism); are taking certain medicines called monoamine oxidase inhibitors (MAOIs) or have taken MAOIs in the past 14 days; are allergic to topiramate, sympathomimetic amines such as phentermine, or any of the ingredients in Qsymia.
 See the end of the Medication Guide for a complete list of ingredients in Qsymia.